 Orlando Wedding Photography Advice | Is a ‘First Look’ Right For You?

-I personally love capturing first looks as a wedding photographer & videographer and I did do a first look on my own wedding day back in 2011!
+I personally love capturing first looks as a wedding photographer & videographer and they are often some of the most special and intimate moments of the entire day!
 But I also know they are not for everyone and I think it’s important to consider your options instead of letting someone else make that decision for you.

-The ‘first look’ is a modern wedding trend which bucks the tradition of seeing each other down the aisle and instead allows for an emotional private moment when you meet before the actual wedding ceremony.
-Typically it is followed by portraits– either with your bridal party & family, just the two of you, or both which allows you to get a leg up on your timeline.
+The ‘first look’ is a modern wedding trend which bucks the tradition of seeing each other down the aisle and instead allows for a private moment when you meet before the actual wedding ceremony.
+Typically it is followed by portraits– either with your bridal party & family, just the two of you, or both.
+This allows you to get a leg up on your wedding day timeline.
 The alternative is usually waiting until after the ceremony, during your cocktail hour, to capture those photos.

 Many of my brides and grooms often ask me for my take on whether or not they should have a first look during their wedding day.
 While I appreciate my couples looping me in and asking for my input, I always like to put it back on them because I don’t feel like it’s a “one size fits all” type of thing.

 Here are two important things to think about in order to decide if a first look is right for YOU!